ysoojin/app/P-I-Y.md

 # PIY - Patch it Yourself
-To apply the freebird patches yourself you just have to follow 3 simple steps!
+You can create your own version of NeoFreeBird if you'd like to avoid using random IPAs from GitHub.
+You just need to find an official Twitter IPA, then inject the tweaks and install it.

 ## 1. Getting the app
-Get a decrypted ipa of the latest Version by either decrypting it yourself from a jailbroken iPhone or using services like [Decrypted App Store](https://armconverter.com/decryptedappstore/us) (Requires a free account) or [Decrypt.day](https://decrypt.day) (warning: Decrypt.day might not always have the latest Twitter version available, for the absolute latest directly fetched from the app store use the Decrypted App Store instead.)
+First of all, you need a decrypted Twitter IPA.
+You can get one by either decrypting it yourself from a jailbroken iPhone, or using services like the [Decrypted App Store](https://armconverter.com/decryptedappstore/us) or [Decrypt.day](https://decrypt.day)

+> [!WARNING]
+> Decrypt.day might not always have the latest Twitter version available.
+If you'd like the latest version straight from the App Store, you can use the Decrypted App Store instead.

 ## 2. Modifying the app
 Now comes the fun part!
 Clone this repo by running this in your Terminal: